Private mixing lessons with screensharing

 Before our lesson

-I invite you to send me a protools session or set of audio files (WAV or AIFF) for a project you’re working on that you would like help with or have questions about.
-I will then spend our first lesson checking out you’re mix session or audio files, offering suggestions, and showing you how I would approach different aspects of the mix.
+You can send me a protools session or set of audio files (WAV or AIFF) for a project you’re working on that you would like help with or have questions about.
+I will then spend our first lesson checking out your mix session or audio files, offering suggestions, and showing you how I would approach different aspects of the mix.

 To give you the most benefit from this, I will only use plug-ins that we both have in common if possible, and will send you a copy of the session we worked on so you can open it and further analyze what I did.
 As well, this gives you the opportunity to listen and audition the mix changes I have made in full quality.

 During the lesson

 I’ve found the most effective method for this real-time Skype lesson is to stream the mix audio via skype itself.
 This doesn’t offer a high fidelity listening experience as far as music quality, but it allows me to stream you my computer screen AND the audio in real-time, so I can explain workflow and mixing techniques in real time and we can chat about any issues you are having with your mixes.
 The important part is my explanation of workflows, techniques, and methods.

 I will transfer you the session file from our mix lesson as well as any new audio I have created.
 You can listen in your studio and check out what I did and analyze my suggestions in full quality.

 Payment is made via PayPal using the booking calendar found at the bottom of this page.
 You can pay via credit card without a paypal account if you do not have one.

 File transfer is done via the service of your choice.
 I generally use dropbox or google drive, but many people prefer wetransfer.com or similar services.